Documentary: Dynex Quantum Computing for solving Real-World Problems, At Scale.

 Neuromorphic Quantum Computing: In nature, physical systems tend to evolve toward their lowest energy state: objects slide down hills, hot things cool down, and so on.
 This behaviour also applies to neuromorphic systems.
 To imagine this, think of a traveler looking for the best solution by finding the lowest valley in the energy landscape that represents the problem.
 Classical algorithms seek the lowest valley by placing the traveler at some point in the landscape and allowing that traveler to move based on local variations.
 While it is generally most efficient to move downhill and avoid climbing hills that are too high, such classical algorithms are prone to leading the traveler into nearby valleys that may not be the global minimum.
 Numerous trials are typically required, with many travellers beginning their journeys from different points.

-To speed computation, our neuromorphic platform taps directly into an unimaginably vast fabric of reality—the strange and counterintuitive world of physics and biology inspired computing.
-Rather than store information using bits represented by 0s or 1s as conventional computers do, neuromorphic computers use voltages and current.
-The dynamic long range behaviour, along with its trend towards optimal energy and instantonic effects, enable neuromorphic computers to consider and manipulate many combinations of bits simultaneously.
+Dynex's patent-pending neuromorphic quantum computing taps directly into an unimaginably vast fabric of reality—the strange and counterintuitive world of physics and biology inspired computing.
+Rather than store information using bits represented by 0s or 1s as conventional computers do, neuromorphic quantum computers use ion drifting of electrons.
+The dynamic long range behaviour, along with its trend towards optimal energy and instantonic effects, enable neuromorphic quantum computers to consider and manipulate many combinations of bits simultaneously.

 > Whitepaper: Dynex Neuromorphic Quantum Circuits’ Equations of Motion